 July 2014: Could I ask people not to sign their posts with common first names only?
-I have regular commenters called John, Ian and Chris, but other people have signed comments with those names and it can be confusing.
+I have regular commenters called John, Ian and Chris, but other people have also signed comments with those names and it can be confusing.
 Please, if you’re new, at least give yourself an additional initial – be John P. or John S. – or invent a name to use on this blog, it doesn’t have to be a real one.
 Thanks.

 In December 2013, I changed from a name-based user banning system to one based on IP numbers.